- Who We Serve

 Make sure the final screen of your application answers these questions:

-One of the benefits of using application management software is the ability for applicants to log in and view their status.
+One of the benefits of using grant management software is the ability for applicants to log in and view their status.
 That can easily reduce the number of questions for your staff.
 Plus, you can send them a message if the decision timeline has been delayed.

 Last but not least, it’s essential to test your application before you roll it out to your users.